francescomascellino/nest-basics/README.md

 export class TodoModule {}
 ```

-In this case, we  have not specified any imports or exports, so the module will not have any dependencies or be exported to other modules.
+In this case, we  have not specified any imports or exports, so the module will not have any dependencies or be exported to other modules (we will add them later).

 ## Entities